How to Sharpen Long, Flexible Blades on a Wicked Edge

 Sharpening small knives with your Wicked Edge is not only possible, but fairly easy with some tricks and tips.
 Below is a video that gives you the basic starting point for all small blades.
 Whether you have a Standard, Cam-Lock, or DualCam Vise, the ...

 Watch the following video for instructions on installing and using your Wicked Edge Blade Stabilizer.
 The Wicked Edge Blade Stabilizer has two components.
-The Blade Stop, which replaces your Depth Key, and the flexible Blade Support.
-It comes with ...
+The Blade Stop and the flexible Blade Support.
+It comes with two Allen wrenches.
+One large and ...